FAQs and guides for employers

 How are employers involved?

 Employers are central to how new apprenticeships are being created.
 Standards are developed by groups of employers called ‘Trailblazers’.
-These precisely target knowledge, skills and behaviors required at a professional level.
+These precisely target knowledge, skills and behaviours required at a professional level.

 Is it a job, training or learning?